- 464 views

 Best ways to get there: The largest city near to Lake Como is Milan and it takes just under an hour to drive from one to the other.
 Going by car is quick and means that you can then explore the lakeside towns and viewpoints at your leisure.
 Be aware, however, that at peak times you may end up in traffic and find it hard to come by a parking space.

 Another option is to take the train, which can take as little as 40 minutes from Milano Centrale to arrive at Como S. Giovanni.
-Upon arrival you'll find the lake glittering before you.
+Upon arrival, you'll find the lake glittering before you.
 You can always take a bus, hydrofoil or ferry to explore some of the other lakeside towns that border Lake Como.
 Or, what some visitors prefer to do is to take an hour-long train from Milan to Lecco and then continue up the east coast of the lake by train, stopping off at little towns on the way.

-Insider tip: While there are various things to do in Lake Como, visiting the scenic town of Bellagio is rightfully one of the most popular things to to do.
-It is also a popular place to stay in Lake Como which makes it one of the most expensive.
+Our tip: While there are various things to do in Lake Como, visiting the scenic town of Bellagio is rightfully one of the most popular things to to do.
+It is also a popular place to stay in Lake Como, which makes it one of the most expensive.
 If you're on a budget, it is well worth having a look at some of the other lovely little towns that are scattered around the lake.

 One of the most popular Italian lakes to visit by both Italians and foreigners alike, Lake Garda is the largest lake in the whole of Italy and has absolutely loads going for it.
-Alongside the idyllic villages and towns that surround the lake, it also has a number of impressive castles that rear up along the shores or amongst the neighboring mountains and forests.
+Alongside the idyllic villages and towns that surround the lake, it also has a number of impressive castles that rear up along the shores or amongst the neighbouring mountains and forests.
 A very family-friendly place, Garda's alluring water is great for swimming in or trying out watersports.

 - Visit the Castello Scaligeri and enjoy the spellbinding 360° view from the top that you’ll never forget!